 Follow us as we set forth on the Port's priorities and mission to make strategic investments in our harbor and community to promote prosperity, trade and jobs, while protecting and enhancing our environment.

-The Port of Tacoma is partnering with the City of Tacoma, the Puyallup Tribe of Indians, the City of Fife, and Pierce County on a subarea plan to establish a shared, long-term vision, and a more coordinated approach to development, environmental review and strategic capital investments in support of the Port of Tacoma Manufacturing Industrial Center.
+The Port of Tacoma is partnering with the City of Tacoma, the Puyallup Tribe, the City of Fife, and Pierce County on a Tideflats Subarea Plan to establish a shared, long-term vision, and a more coordinated approach to development, environmental review and strategic capital investments in support to the Port of Tacoma Manufacturing Industrial Center.

 The Tideflats Subarea Plan project page on the City of Tacoma's website.